carlasouza/puppet-onetimesecret/README.md

 Include this class on your node to have One-Time Secret running with default configuration

-    `include onetimesecret`
+    include onetimesecret

 ## Limitations

+The application generates a link that uses a preconfigured domain and port.
+Right now it is only generating using `localhost:80`.
-Tested on Ubuntu 14.04 only
+Tested on Ubuntu 14.04 only.

 ## Development